basetenlabs/truss/docs/create/lightgbm.md

 # Create a Truss of a LightGBM model

 [LightGBM](https://lightgbm.readthedocs.io/en/v3.3.2/) is a supported framework on Truss.
-To package a LightGBM model, follow the steps below.
+To package a LightGBM model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/lightgbm_example.ipynb).

 ### Install packages